We are accepting new clients!

 Where will services be provided?

-Direct speech therapy and occupational therapy is provided at our office at 40 South Street, Suite 101, Marblehead, MA.
-We also provide therapy to children in the early learning programs at the Lynch/Van Otterloo YMCA and at the JCCNS, both in Marblehead!
+Direct speech therapy, occupational therapy and physical therapy is provided at our office at 40 South Street, Suite 101, Marblehead, MA.
+We also provide therapy to children in the early learning programs at the Lynch/Van Otterloo YMCA, the JCCNS, and other preschools in Marblehead.
+Occupational therapy and physical therapy can be provided in the community (e.g., parks, playgrounds, stores, etc.), and sometimes in the homes of our clients.
+Therapy and consultations can also take place via teletherapy for individuals located in Massachusetts.

 Consultations are provided at local homes, schools, and via teletherapy in MA.